darkanakin41/download-search/README.md

 * Enhance site parsing to retrieve more data
 * Connect to a Video Game DB and a Music DB
 * Add validation mail
+* On media refresh from thetvdb, check if the image is fine, otherwise, get number 2, ...

 For connected users :
 * Add a notification system when a new episode is out on a TV Show or Animes subscribed